BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 Keep POL Fitting Clean

-When the BBQ grill propane gas regulator is disconnected, it is important that you keep the POL fitting connector clean.
+When the BBQ gas bottle regulator is disconnected, it is important that you keep the POL fitting connector clean.

 This can prevent blockage problems later and may save you the expense of buying a new gas regulator.